 In the never-ending battle of the sexes, women seem to have won the latest digital round: Researchers say that women are more likely to engage in sexting than men.
 A new study, provocatively titled Let My Fingers Do the Talking: Sexting and Infidelity in Cyberspace, found that two-thirds of surveyed women had sent nude photos or sexually suggestive text messages; only one-half of men had done the same.
 Women were also more likely to send nude pictures over the Internet, and reported meeting people in person after chatting online more often than men.
 "I know young men who are constantly getting naked pictures from women they know on their phones," says Dr. Diane Kholos Wysocki of the University of Nebraska, who co-authored the report.
 Are women really sexting more than men?

-No. This study is flawed: The researchers surveyed more than 5,000 men and women who were registered with AshleyMadison.com, says a website devoted to extramarital affairs.
+No. This study is flawed: The researchers surveyed more than 5,000 men and women who were registered with AshleyMadison.com, says Chris Matyszczyk at CNET.
+That's a website devoted to extramarital affairs.
 Their titillating slogan is "Life is short.
 Have an affair."
 "You might conclude that those who have mustered the courage to leap onto this site might have fewer inhibitions about sending disrobed images of themselves, along with textual sweet nothings."
-Plus, t
+Plus, the users of AshleyMadison.com also tend to be older and more affluent than most people, so the survey results are biased, and can't be generalized to the rest of the population.

 Still, something is going on with women who sext: Most of the sexters and philanderers in recent scandals have been men, says Anna North in Jezebel.
 But these AshleyMadison.com users show that at least some women engage in similar behavior.
 "Female cheating is certainly stigmatized, but maybe women see fewer examples of their gender being publicly dragged through the mud, and so are less fearful of this treatment."
 Women might also view cheating as a rebellious act.
 At the very least, they seem less careful than men about cleaning out their inboxes, text messages and other "cybertrails."